raamanayani/YT-Analysis1/README.md

 ├── README.md
 ├── .gitignore
 # API Key Setup
-Go to the Google Cloud Console.
+> Go to the Google Cloud Console.
-Create a new project or select an existing one.
+> Create a new project
-Navigate to the API & Services section.
+> Navigate to the API & Services section.
-Enable the YouTube Data API v3.
+> Enable the YouTube Data API v3.
-Create an API key and add it to your environment variables: export YOUTUBE_API_KEY='AIzaSyDH9YEC3N7COcim1arbbSRBrLP01nXsI44'
+> Create an API key and add it to your environment variables:
+> export YOUTUBE_API_KEY='AIzaSyDH9YEC3N7COcim1arbbSRBrLP01nXsI44'
 > Example
 Here's a brief example of how the script works: